dailydotdev/daily/README.md

 * 🚨 OneSignal for push notifications

-## Setting up local environment
+## 🚀 Running Daily Locally

+Let's setup Daily locally.

+#### → STEP #0

-Before proceeding to setting up your own Daily environment, make sure to go over the [projects description](#projects) and [the architecture](#architecture) to make sure you understand the system and its components.
+Before proceeding to setting up your own Daily environment, make sure to go over the [projects description](#-daily-projects) and [the architecture](#-architecture) to make sure you understand the system and its components.

 Daily services are fully dockerized and publicly available on a `gcr.io` repository.
 This means that all you need is docker on your system and we are good to go.
 If you don't have docker already you can [check out this guide](https://docs.docker.com/install/).